Para leerlo en español, clic aquí.

 The theory of embryonic origin can explain:

 - how endometriosis can be found anywhere in the body.

 - how endometriosis has been reported in the medical literature in around 20 people assigned male at birth.
+(And in fact the numbers are probably higher than 20, since it’s likely some cases were probably found but not published in medical journals.)
 This could be because as embryos, we have the beginnings of both the (what’s considered) “male” and “female” reproductive tracts during the first 6-8 weeks in the womb.
 Typically, one regresses and the other develops, so that the embryo has that specific set of reproductive organs.
 However, cells from the reproductive track that regressed can remain behind.

 - why endometriosis is found in embryonic patterns in the body and has low recurrence after true excision.

 While we still don’t know what causes endometriosis, one thing is certain – you didn’t cause your illness and it’s not your fault.

 - You’re not sick because you eat X or don’t do enough Y. You’re not sick because you didn’t take “good enough” care of yourself.

 - You’re not sick because you are being punished for being a “bad person”.

 - You’re not sick because of your childhood trauma, because you don’t love yourself enough, or because you “rejected your womb” (not my words – these are claims from some people on the internet).